tdle94/VendingMachineSimulator/README.md

   - Insert coin
   - Select a product (if not enough coin then repeat step 1 or return changes)
   - Return changes (vending machine might or might not have the appropriate changes.
 If it does not have the appropriate changes.
 Return changes to yourself and repeat step one)

+## How vending machine works:
+  More on how vending machine [works](https://github.com/guyroyse/vending-machine-kata)